SahisN/InstantQuote.Frontend/README.md

 <p>Challenge 8: I wanted to use the express json for my project but i was new.  </p>
 <p>Solution: I looked thru tutorials on how to use express json, made simple apis to gain knowledge, and used postman to check if my api's were working properly.  </p>

+<p> Challenge 9: Third party / Cross site cookies were blocked by some browsers like safari and most phone browser as secuirty
+<p> Solution: I did some debugging and research to figured out that third party cookies are blocked by most phone browsers and incognito browser.
+I used vercel preverse proxy tool to make the cookies be treated like first party cookies</p>

 # Technology used